nbhusare/jekyll-cayman-theme/_posts/2020-01-27-EMF-Content-Adapter.markdown

 resourceSet.eAdapters().add(new ProjectAdapter())
 ```

-In the above example, we extend the behavior of the EMF ResourceSet by associating a ProjectAdapter.
+In the above example, we extend the behavior of the EMF `ResourceSet` by associating a `ProjectAdapter`.
 The extended ResourceSet can now give the information about the Project that was used for its creation.
-The associated ProjectAdapter and hench the Project, can be obtained using `EcoreUtil.getAdapter(resourceSet.eAdapters(), IProject.class)`, `projectAdapter.getProject()`.
+The associated ProjectAdapter and hench the Project can be obtained using `EcoreUtil.getAdapter(resourceSet.eAdapters(), IProject.class)`, and `projectAdapter.getProject()`.

 # EMF Content Adapter